-A. Growth of Plan in 2013
+A. Growth of Plan in 2014

-The MOST Plans experienced growth in both assets and accounts during the year 2013.
-The asset growth in 2013 is due to both investment returns and increased contributions, while the positive change in number of accounts is primarily the result of plan marketing, increased awareness, and popularity of the program.
+The MOST Plans experienced growth in both assets and accounts during the year.
+The asset growth in 2014 is due to both investment returns and increased contributions, while the positive change in number of accounts is primarily the result of plan marketing, increased awareness, and popularity of the program.

-Combined Plan assets grew by a rate of 17.3% as compared to a 15.2% growth rate last year, ending the year at approximately \$2.277 billion as compared to year-end 2012 at \$1.941 billion.
-Growth was experienced in both the Advisor (21.48%) and the Direct Plans (16.8%) although the majority of the absolute dollar growth was again accounted for in the Direct Plan.
-Both plans grew at a higher rate than the two prior years which saw Advisor Plan growth at 19.9 % and 7% respectively, and Direct Plan growth at 14.8% and 5.2% for years 2012 and 2011.
+Combined Plan assets grew by a rate of 8.57% as compared to a 17.29% growth rate last year, ending the year at approximately \$2.472 billion as compared to year-end 2013 at \$2.277 billion.
+Growth was experienced in both the Advisor (9.24%) and the Direct Plans (8.50%) although the majority of the absolute dollar growth was again accounted for in the Direct Plan.
+Both plans grew at a lower rate than the two prior years which saw Advisor Plan growth at 21.48% and 19.98% respectively, and Direct Plan growth at 16.88% and 14.76% for years 2013 and 2012.

 For the past three years, plan growth in MOST has been driven by market returns and to a lesser extent, account growth.

 Contributions during the period once again outpaced withdrawals, also contributing to the positive asset growth.
-Total combined contributions for both plans equaled \$266.2 million, while withdrawals were \$194.3 million.
-Contributions increased by \$13.1 million in 2013 versus \$26.2 million in 2012 and \$7 million in 2011.
-A general increase in contributions should be expected as the economy continues to recover and the cost of higher education increases.
+Total combined contributions for both plans equaled \$270.0 million, while withdrawals were \$217.6 million.
+Contributions increased by \$3.8 million in 2014 versus \$13.1 million in 2013 and \$26.2 million in 2012.
+While the rate of growth in contributions has slowed, they are still increasing year over year, which should be expected as the economy continues to recover and the cost of higher education increases.

-The number of accounts grew by a rate of 4.7%, the rate of growth increasing from a year earlier (3.3%), resulting in a total of 142,859 combined accounts at year-end.
-The rate of growth for the Advisor Plan was 2.5% and the Direct Plan was 4.5%.
-Roughly 88% of account holders are Missouri residents, an amount relatively unchanged in 2013.
+The number of accounts grew by a rate of 3.9%, the rate of growth decreasing from a year earlier (4.7%), resulting in a total of 148,427 combined accounts at year-end.
+The rate of growth for the Advisor Plan was 0.8% and the Direct Plan was 4.3%.
+Roughly 88% of account holders are Missouri residents, an amount relatively unchanged in 2014.